×

 Swot Analysis of "Singapore Airlines: In Talks to Invest in Jeju Air" written by Ruth S.K.
 Tan, Zsuzsa R. Huszar, Weina Zhang includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Jeju Air facing as an external strategic factors.
 Some of the topics covered in Singapore Airlines: In Talks to Invest in Jeju Air case study are - Strategic Management Strategies, Financial management, International business and Finance & Accounting.

-Some of the macro environment factors that can be used to understand the Singapore Airlines: In Talks to Invest in Jeju Air casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, customer relationship management is fast transforming because of increasing concerns over data privacy, digital marketing is dominated by two big players Facebook and Google, competitive advantages are harder to sustain because of technology dispersion, increasing commodity prices, challanges to central banks by blockchain based private currencies, cloud computing is disrupting traditional business models, central banks are concerned over increasing inflation, increasing household debt because of falling income levels, etc
+Some of the macro environment factors that can be used to understand the Singapore Airlines: In Talks to Invest in Jeju Air casestudy better are - – competitive advantages are harder to sustain because of technology dispersion, digital marketing is dominated by two big players Facebook and Google, cloud computing is disrupting traditional business models, wage bills are increasing, increasing household debt because of falling income levels, geopolitical disruptions, technology disruption, increasing government debt because of Covid-19 spendings, central banks are concerned over increasing inflation, etc

 12 Hrs